threefoldfoundation/tft-stellar/docs/tfta_to_tft/readme.md

 ## side effects

-Since 0.1 TFTA is added as a transaction fee when using the 3bot wallet, 0.1 TFT less then the allowed amount will be issued then.
+Since 0.1 TFTA is added as a transaction fee when using the 3bot wallet, 0.1 TFT less will be issued then.
 If this poses a problem for some people, we can send 0.1 TFT from a different wallet afterwards.